freenas/freenas-docs/userguide/snippets/unified-storage-array.rst

 .. _%brand% Unified Storage Array:

 %brand% Unified Storage Array
 --------------------------------------------

+The %brand% Unified Storage Array is an enterprise-grade 3U, 16-bay hybrid NAS control system that can be used alone, paired with a second Unified Storage Array to provide High Availability, or augmented with optional Expansion Shelves for additional storage.

+#include snippets/perfect.rst

-The %brand% Storage Array is shipped with several accessories.
-Please verify that the shipment includes these items:
+The %brand% Storage Array shipment includes these items:

 * %brand% Storage Array